-- (7) Maintenance of accurate and complete medical records. - (8) Physicians are prohibited from issuing a recommendation for approval of medical marijuana license to women who are currently pregnant; - (9) Physicians are prohibited from issuing a recommendation for approval of a patient license to themselves, their family members of the first or second degree, their co-workers, or employees; and - (10) A physician who recommends use of medical marijuana shall not: - (A) Accept, solicit, or offer any form of pecuniary remuneration from or to a caregiver, dispensary, processor, or commercial grower; - (B) Offer a discount or any other thing of value to a patient who uses or agrees to use a particular caregiver or dispensary; - (C) Examine a patient for the purposes of recommending medical marijuana at a location where medical marijuana is dispensed; - (D) Hold a patient medical marijuana license in his or her personal capacity or as a caregiver if actively marking recommendations under these provisions for other patients; - (D) Hold an economic interest in an enterprise that grows, processes, or dispenses medical marijuana.
+- of Medical Licensure at OAC 435:10-7-11 the Board of Osteopathic Examiners at OAC 510:5-9-2, including a review by the physician, at least annually, of the necessity of the medical need for the continuing recommendation of medical marijuana. - (6) Maintenance of accurate and complete medical records. - (7) Provision of screening for substance abuse or mental health disorders and determination that issuance of the subsequent medical marijuana recommendation does not present an undue risk of abuse, addiction, or diversion and documents that determination. - (8) Physicians are prohibited from issuing a recommendation for approval of medical marijuana license to females of childbearing years without first performing a pregnancy test on the patient.
+If the patient is pregnant, the physician may make the recommendation for medical marijuana to the patient if the physician determines that the benefits of the recommendation outweigh the risk of potential harm to the fetus. - (9) Physicians are prohibited from issuing a recommendation for approval of a patient license to themselves, their family members of the first or second degree, their co-workers, or employees; and - (10) A physician who recommends use of medical marijuana shall not: - (A) Accept, solicit, or offer any form of pecuniary remuneration from or to a caregiver, dispensary, processor, or commercial grower; - (B) Offer a discount or any other thing of value to a patient who uses or agrees to use a particular caregiver or dispensary; - (C) Examine a patient for the purposes of recommending medical marijuana at a location where medical marijuana is dispensed; - (D) Hold a patient medical marijuana license in his or her personal capacity or as a caregiver if actively marking recommendations under these provisions for other patients; - (E) Hold any economic interest in an enterprise that grows, transports, processes, or dispenses medical marijuana. - (11) If after a physician completes a follow-up examination and review pursuant to subsection (6) and determine the continued use of medical marijuana by the patient no longer meets the standards set forth in subsection (3) the physician shall so notify the Department. - (12) Check the qualifying patient's profile on the Oklahoma Prescription Drug Monitoring Program each time a recommendation for approval of the marijuana medical license is made to the Department to: - (A) Determine whether a patient may be under treatment with a controlled substance by another physician or health care provider; - (B) Determine the controlled substance history of the patient; or - (C) Recommend a change of amount or form of medical marijuana.